 Now click the iAnnotate app.
 You will see some PDF documents and folders in the list.
-This is where you add your own PDF and .DOC files from your hard drive.
+This is where you add your own PDF and .DOCX files from your hard drive.
 Click the Add button, browse to where you saved your edited contracts and add them to this list.

 When you have added all your custom documents, you can sync your iPad.
 All your custom documents will now be on your iPad and accessible by your iPad apps.

 5) Fill out and sign your documents on your iPad

 The amount of custom word processing and financial calculations you do for each client contract will determine which apps you use and in which order.

 The most complex scenario would be someone like a general contractor who has to enter a lot of client data, such as dates, work orders, addresses, names, descriptions and line items with financial calculations for multiple products, service and taxes.
 If this is your situation, you may be using all three of the Pages, Numbers and iAnnotate apps.

 A simple scenario would be a photographer who needs basic name/address information and signatures on model releases.
 In this case, you may be using only iAnnotate.